ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-community/community-connections.md

   button.

 - [Proactive Programmers Discord Server](https://discord.gg/kjah8MFYbR) provides
-  an way for members of the proactive community to use text and video to chat with each other.
+  a way for members of the proactive community to use text and video to chat with each other.
 To get started, click the link and accept the invitation to join the community.
 After you have setup your account and connected it to your email address, you can start to participate in the discussion.

-- [Allegheny College Computer Science Discord Server](https://discord.gg/CS2h9kXzX6) provides an way for students who are studying computer science at Allegheny College to use text and video to chat with each other.
+- [Allegheny College Computer Science Discord Server](https://discord.gg/CS2h9kXzX6) provides a way for students who are studying computer science at Allegheny College to use text and video to chat with each other.
 To get started, click the link and accept the invitation to join the community.
 After you have setup your account and connected it to your